zowe/docs-site/docs/getting-started/freqaskques.md

 <summary></summary>

-Check out the GitHub article about [FTP extension](https://github.com/zowe/zowe-explorer-ftp-extension/) with the information on how to build, install, and use FTP as your back-end service for working with Unix files.
+Check out the GitHub article about [the FTP extension](https://github.com/zowe/zowe-explorer-ftp-extension/) with the information on how to build, install, and use FTP as your back-end service for working with Unix files.

 </details>